 By Jojo Moyes

-Merham is a well-ordered 1950s seaside town: the kind of town in which everyone knows their place (and those who don't are promptly put in it).
-Lottie Swift, an evacuee who has grown up with the respectable Holden family, loves Merham, while the Holdens' daughter Celia chafes against the constraints of the town.
+In the 1950s seaside town of Merham, everyone knows their place.
+Lottie Swift, an evacuee living with the respectable Holden family, loves it, while the Holdens' daughter Celia opposes its constraints.

 - Other details

 Hodder & Stoughton

 Wonderful full-blooded traditional storytelling, but with a fresh slant — Sarah Harrison